Pressio/pressio4py/docs/pages/components/rom_lspg_steady.md

  - Basic Problem: [link](md_pages_components_rom_lspg_default_steady.html)
  - Masked: [link](md_pages_components_rom_lspg_masked_steady.html)

+Refer to each problem page for details on each specific variant.

-The `problem` class exposes the following interface:
+The returned `problem` object is an instantiation of a class exposing the following interface:

 ```py
 class Problem